biometrics/openbr/README.md

 https://download.qt.io/official_releases/online_installers/
 Remember to when you are installing please choose version above 5.14, which can support VS2019.

+5. Before install openbr, please check the "CMakeList.txt" in the file "openbr/openbr".
+Please check the code in the 42 line.
+If it is not  "target_link_libraries(openbr ${BR_THIRDPARTY_LIBS})", please change it to that.

-5. Make sure the MSVC2019 and OpenCV 4.x is installed, and we can build the OpenBR now.
+6. Make sure the MSVC2019 and OpenCV 4.x is installed, and we can build the OpenBR now.
 Use the following code in the Command Prompt.

     	cd C:\openbr